 “Everybody is hot for granite kitchen countertops, but that can be a $5,000 upgrade,” says John Wilder, a general contractor and owner of Fence and Deck Doctor in New Castle, Ind.
 “Instead, home owners can put in 12-inch granite tiles for about $300 in materials and get very high impact for little money.”

 5. Freshen up a bathroom without retiling.

 “With a dated bathroom, I recommend putting in a new medicine cabinet for $100 to $150, light fixtures for about $100, a faucet for $50 to $75, and a vanity for $200 to $300,” says Wilder.
 “And instead of replacing the tile, the existing grout can be lightly scraped and regrouted, which leaves a haze that can be buffed out and will make the tile look brand new.
 Also install glass shower doors.
 A French door adds a lot of panache and elegance for $250, and people will notice the door, not the tile.
 With all that, you’ve done a bathroom remodel for $1,000 to $2,000.”

 6. Freshen up the basement.

-“If home owners have cement block or poured concrete walls in the basement, suggest they have a contractor fill in cracks with hydraulic cement and then paint with waterproofing paint,” recommends Wilder.
+“If home owners have cement block or poured concrete walls in the basement, I suggest they have a contractor fill in cracks with hydraulic cement, do a basement waterproofing, and paint it,” recommends Wilder.
 “They can then add a top coat to add color.
 They can also paint the basement floor with a good floor paint, which spiffs it up.
 The basement may not be finished, but it’s no longer a damp dungeon.”